 MercuryGate TMS is easy to integrate with external software such as ERP systems and WMS systems.
-And, its platform lets shippers, third-party logistics providers, freight brokers, freight forwarders and carriers work together in a synchronized environment to plan and optimize shipments.
+Its platform lets shippers, third-party logistics providers, freight brokers, freight forwarders, and carriers work together in a synchronized environment to plan and optimize shipments.

-Intermodal transportation has been growing rapidly for many years.
-And, as the UK's economy and population keeps growing, the demand for intermodal shipments will grow, too.
+Intermodal transportation has been growing rapidly for many years and, as the UK's economy and population keep growing, the demand for intermodal shipments will grow too.